 Seeking approval interferes with developing Godly contentment when others’ approval becomes more important than seeing ourselves through the lens of God’s love for us.

-The main reason contentment in God satisfies is, we rest in the assurance of who Jesus says we are and not on anything we do or don’t do.
+Contentment in God satisfies us because we rest in the assurance of who Jesus says we are and not on anything we do or don’t do.

 Developing Godly contentment as we draw closer to Christ replaces our need for approval.